+Larimer County has completed its reporting on the use of its \$69.3 million in State and Local Fiscal Recovery Funds (SLFRF) effective July 31, 2024, It is important to note that of the total allocation, \$53.5 million was reported as lost revenue.
+These lost revenue funds have been allocated to several projects that are or will soon be implemented - see below for further detail.

-Larimer County continues to prioritize the use of Local Fiscal Recovery (SLFRF) funds in ways that address the health and economic impacts of the COVID-19 pandemic, and to make investments in infrastructure that will help prevent future pandemics and improve health and economic outcomes for our residents, especially those that have been disproportionately impacted by the pandemic and its effects.
-A secondary ongoing priority is to provide behavioral health services who work in congregate correctional settings.
-A prior secondary priority was to compensate employees who worked in difficult environments (primarily congregate correctional settings such as the Larimer County Jail) and to recover the County's costs that had been incurred responding to and mitigating the spread of COVID19 in county operations.
-Larimer County has identified service areas and has engaged with state and municipal partners, plus the non-profit and philanthropic communities to obligate funds for specific projects that will utilize the full amount of the County's \$69.3 million SLFRF allocation.
+Larimer County prioritized the use of SLFRF funds to address the health and economic impacts of the COVID-19 pandemic, and to make investments in infrastructure that will help prevent future pandemics and improve health and economic outcomes for our residents, especially those that have been disproportionately impacted by the pandemic and its effects.
+Secondary priorities include:

+- Provide behavioral health services who work in congregate correctional settings. - Compensate employees who worked in difficult environments (primarily congregate correctional settings such as the Larimer County Jail). - Recover the County's costs that had been incurred responding to and mitigating the spread of COVID19 in county operations.

+Larimer County has identified service areas and has engaged with state and municipal partners, plus the non-profit and philanthropic communities to obligate funds for specific projects to utilize the full amount of the County's \$69.3 million SLFRF allocation.
 The broad service areas in which Larimer County will invest its SLFRF allocation include: